 2) Searchers scan down the left side of the page.
 Seeing your keyword where they are scanning increases the odds of the searcher seeing your link and finding it to be relevant.
 Google will bold the searched phrase in each of the title links, making it easier for them to be seen wherever they are, but for quick scanning purposes, it’s better in the front.

 3) When your page is open in a tab, only the first couple of words might be displayed.
 If your topic keywords are not in the front, then the visitor will have a harder time getting back to the relevant information they need or pass it up for several other open tabs with better title tags!

-Twitter has the same limitations.
-You have to say what you want in no more than 140 characters.
-This forces you to be more creative and reduce unnecessary words, which often results in a more poignant message.
-This proves that creating a compelling title in 65 characters and leading with your keywords is possible.
+Twitter has similar limitations.
+Because you have to say what you want in no more than 140 characters, you are forced to be more creative and reduce unnecessary words, which often results in a more poignant message.

 <title>Website Marketing and SEO Strategy Company for Online Businesses</title>

 Many SEOs want to get their keywords in the title tag more than once.
 In this day and age, it’s unnecessary to do so for search ranking algorithms, and it can often dilute the effectiveness of your keywords.
 Another old SEO strategy is to put the keyword first and follow it with a pipe and then the compelling sentence, such as this:

 <title>Website Marketing | SEO and Web Marketing Strategy Company</title>

 This, also, is no longer necessary.
 You should just focus on creating a single compelling sentence for a more clickable title.

 Using Title Tags for Branding: Good Idea or No?